How to Save for Retirement at 30

 2. Open an IRA

 IRAs come in two different types: traditional and Roth IRAs.
-If you don’t have a 401(k), you can make contributions to traditional IRAs with pre-tax dollars.
+If you don’t have a 401(k), you can make contributions to a traditional IRA with pre-tax dollars.
 Like a 401(k), money in these accounts grows tax-deferred, and you’ll pay the taxes on it when you make withdrawals in retirement.

-If you meet certain income restrictions, you may be able to contribute to a Roth IRA instead.
-In that case, you’ll make the contributions with after-tax dollars, but your money will grow tax-free inside the account and you do not have to pay taxes when you make withdrawals.
+If you meet certain income restrictions, you may be able to contribute to a Roth IRA instead or in addition to these tax-deferred accounts.
+With a Roth, you make the contributions with after-tax dollars, but your money will grow tax-free inside the account, and you do not have to pay taxes when you make withdrawals.

 Recommended: Traditional vs. Roth IRA: How to Choose the Right Plan